 Early spring is the perfect time to get a head start on summer gardening by starting seeds indoors.
+In this post I share my easy seed starting tips with photos and even a video.
 For the past six years I’ve been starting peppers, tomatoes, and eggplant successfully indoors and transplanting the starter plant in the garden after May 20th.

 Easy Seed Starting Indoor Tips on Youtube.com

 In this video I share a few tips on planting indoors that I hope will help you be successful in your growing seed experience.
 I started my tomatoes, peppers and eggplants in this post featured video.
-I can’t wait to share with you some of the new varieties from Sustainable Seed Company that I’m growing this year.
+I can’t wait to share with you some of the new varieties.

 Use recycled containers that have been cleaned from your garden center visits the year before.
 One of my favorites is to use plastic salad containers and rotisserie chicken containers.
 Both of these items make little ‘greenhouse’ like structures to house the seeds.